Revision Breast Augmentation

 What is Revision Breast Augmentation?

 Revision breast augmentation is often performed through a procedure very similar to the initial augmentation surgery, with slight modifications made depending on the reason for revision.
 After these procedures, patients are able to fully enjoy the breast size, shape and position they desire.

-Different Implant Size
+Changing Breast Implant Size

 After their first breast augmentation, many women discover that they actually want their breasts to be larger or smaller than the results achieved during the initial procedure.
-A different implant size may also be desired several years after the initial procedure, after the natural breast volume has been affected by weight changes, pregnancy, breastfeeding or aging.
+A different implant size may also be desired several years after the initial procedure after the natural breast volume has been affected by weight changes, pregnancy, breastfeeding or aging.

 This is the most common reason that patients seek revision surgery.
 During this type of revision procedure, the same incision is used to remove the old implants and insert a different implant based on the patient's individual body.
 Small adjustments may be required in order to accommodate the new breast size.

 Patients seeking changes to their implant size are advised to wait at least three months after the initial procedure before undergoing revision augmentation.
 After three months, swelling has subsided and the implants have settled, allowing patients to evaluate the true size of their implants.
 From there, revisions can be made if desired.